 Because crested geckos are nocturnal, there is still some debate as to whether UVB-type lighting is required; during the day when the UVB would be turned on, many crested geckos do all they can to hide under leaves and inside hides, where the light would not affect them.
 Because of this, many breeders do not use UVB lighting.
 If you choose not to make use of UVB lighting, it is important to at least make sure your geckos get a cycle of ambient light (light through a window should never hit the cage directly as it could cause a drastic increase in temperature) or indoor lighting.
 Keep yourself informed about the uses of UVB lighting with crested geckos by searching out forums and publications about their keeping.

 Crested geckos in the wild enjoy soft, ripe/overripe fruit items as well as live insects.
 Up until recently, many crested gecko breeders swore by using fruit baby foods supplemented with necessary vitamins and minerals.
 However, more recently, many different pre-packaged crested gecko foods have come out onto the market.
 My geckos are currently thriving on a mix of diets which include Pangea Fruit Mix (original), Pangea Fruit Mix (Complete), live Blaptica dubia roaches, and a variety of blended fruits.
 Pangea Fruit Mixes can currently be found at Pangeareptile's online store.Please note that not all geckos enjoy all foods equally.
 It can be a bit tricky to figure out what works for your geckos but please keep in mind that not all pre-packaged foods are created equally.
 As with dog and cat foods, there are some on the market that are just not decent for your animals.
-Avoid foods which start with unnecessary ingredients like corn, tomato pomace, and other fillers.
+Avoid foods whose ingredients lists start with unnecessary ingredients like corn, tomato pomace, and other fillers.

 My warm-weather feeding schedule is approximately as follows: